frnsys/generator-juicer/README.md

 A generator for Yeoman.

 ## Getting started
+- You need MySQL installed on your computer.
+On OSX, you can just do `brew install mysql` with [Homebrew](http://brew.sh/).
 - Make sure you have [yo](https://github.com/yeoman/yo) installed:
     `npm install -g yo`
 - Install the generator: `npm install -g generator-juicer`
 - Run: `yo juicer`
-- After it's generated, run `grunt` to start the local server (defaults to port 8989)
+- After it's generated, run `./server.sh` to start the local PHP server (defaults to port 4000)

 ## About
 Juicer is a boilerplate for Wordpress-driven sites such as portfolios or any sort of project that will require content management down the line.

+It will automatically download the latest stable Wordpress, setup the MySQL database, and provide a blank template theme.

 HTML markup is generated via [Jade](http://jade-lang.com/), CSS is handled with [Sass](http://sass-lang.com/), and JS is helped with